 Overall, the toll transactions for the NTTA System are estimated to increase over the COVID affected 2020 estimate to 726.4 million in FY2021.
-Separately, the toll services agreements (TSAs) will add an estimated 160.4 million, the airports, interoperable agencies will add 32.5 million, and the 360T will add an incremental 18.7 million transactions to FY2021.
+Separately, we will provide an estimated 202 million transactions for our partners.
+The 360T is anticipated to have 18.7 million transactions in FY2021.